-- The student will meet with their Clarkson College Program Director.
+- 1. Meet With Program Director The student will meet with their Clarkson College Program Director.
 The Program Director will maintain a list of courses deemed eligible for Advanced Standing Credit.
 The Program Director confirms that the student is eligible to register for the course challenge and explains the process.
-Students are strongly encouraged to complete the challenge process prior to the beginning of each semester to facilitate course enrollment if unsuccessful. - Student will obtain the challenge form in Enrollment Services.
+Students are strongly encouraged to complete the challenge process prior to the beginning of each semester to facilitate course enrollment if unsuccessful. - Course Validation Form The student will obtain the Course Validation Form in Enrollment Services.
 The student must fill out the form completely and the fee must be paid.
-Student will sign the form to indicate understanding of process and grading options. - 3.
-Students will prepare for the examination and will make an appointment with the testing center to take the test for the course, if applicable.
+The student will sign the form to indicate understanding of process and grading options. - 3.
+Examination Students will prepare for the examination and will make an appointment with the Success Center to take the test for the course, if applicable.
 Any additional work designated as part of the challenge will be completed prior to the end of the semester.
-The Program Director is responsible for notifying the Registrar's Office of each student's grade of P (pass) or F (fail).
+The Program Director is responsible for notifying the Registrar's Office of each student's grade of P (Pass) or F (Fail).
 The Registrar records successful completion of the challenge and credit is granted for the course on the transcript.